As circular cells become curved and clog our capillaries

 Story of Walter Clement Noel

 Walter Clement Noel (b1884) was born in Granada in Caribbean islands.
 In 1904, he travelled to US to study dentistry.
-It was rare for a person of African American descent to enrol in a university.
+It was rare for a person of African American descent to enroll in a university.
 The same year, Noel developed pneumonia and was admitted to a hospital in Chicago.
 He was treated by Dr. James B. Herrick, not once but multiple times.
 Noel presented to Herrick with peculiar aches and pains, infections and vomiting.

 Noel completed his studies and returned home to Granada.
 However he died in 1916, at a young age of 32.
 Meanwhile, many other physicians in the US reported instances of curved red bleed cells.
 By 1920, this disease was established as a “Sickle cell Disease”.
 These curved cells, would clog the small blood vessels (or capillaries).
 While Walter Noel was the first documented person with Sickle cell disease, the condition affected many in Africa.
 A disease firmly tied to black races.